PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 Any additional keys/values are provided when the named function is called.
 These keys can be used to configure the handler's behaviour.
 For example, the `staticFiles` handler requires a "documentRoot" key to configure the directory containing local static files.

 Perfect comes with request handlers that take care of various common tasks such as redirecting clients or serving static, on-disk files.
-The following example defines a server which listens on port 8080 and has two handlers.
-One which serves static files while the other redirects clients to a new URL.
+The following example defines a server which listens on port 8080 and has two handlers, one of which serves static files while the other redirects clients to a new URL.

 ```swift
 [